 - Example of a fail: Noticing a junction too late and being forced to stop abruptly, in a way that endangers other road users or pedestrians.

 - Tips to consider: In residential areas it can be harder to spot junctions, so keep an eye out for road markings or gaps in housing as clues.
 Whether turning left or right, you need to be checking your mirrors before and after emerging from a junction.
-Be particularly careful at pedestrian crossings and make sure you know the rules surround each type.
+Be particularly careful at pedestrian crossings and make sure you know the rules surrounding each type.

 Taking Your Test